cozy/cozy-stack/docs/cli/cozy-stack_instances_update.md

-## cozy-stack instances client-oauth
+## cozy-stack instances update

-Register a new OAuth client
+Start the updates for the specified domain instance.

 ### Synopsis

-It registers a new OAuth client and returns its client_id
+Start the updates for the specified domain instance.
+Use whether the --domain flag to specify the instance or the --all-domains flags to updates all domains.
+The slugs arguments can be used to select which applications should be updated.

 ```
-cozy-stack instances client-oauth [domain] [redirect_uri] [client_name] [software_id] [flags]
+cozy-stack instances update [domain] [slugs...] [flags]
 ```

 ### Options

 ```
+      --all-domains     Work on all domains iterativelly
+      --domain string   Specify the domain name of the instance
-  -h, --help   help for client-oauth
+  -h, --help            help for update
-      --json   Output more informations in JSON format
 ```

 ### Options inherited from parent commands